 - Mysterium: Secrets & Lies (2017)

 They introduce new characters, locations, items, and story cards.
 On top of these, several smaller packs or promo-packs of story cards have been released.
-The expansions are a worthy investment that increase the longevity and variety of gameplay.
+The expansions are a worthy investment that increases the longevity and variety of gameplay.
 For example, Secrets & Lies ditches the search for a murder weapon and introduces the search for the “story of the murder”.

 Digital Edition on Steam